 Welcome to the website of Castle Medical Group - Patient Participation Group

 Registered Charity 1162590 Friends of Castle Medical Group

 We have a fund raising link via just giving for anyone wishing to donate to our charity:

-The next PPG Meeting is due to be held on Tuesday 6th December 2022 at 11.00 am at Ivanhoe Social Club.
+The next PPG Meeting will be held on Tuesday 9th May 2023 at 11.00 am at Castle Medical Group.

 We regret our regular monthly meetings are no longer available via Zoom

 Link to Local Hospice Hope, Griffydam, Leicestershire

 Patient Participation Group - what we do

 We are a volunteer group of patients who meet regularly to:

 1. Review and update the Patient Group website on a regular basis